rcaelers/workrave/contrib/waybar-yambar-poss-other-applets/README.md

 The `workrave-break-info.py` script also offers two other formats as well.
 One is "plain" format, which just has the script repeatedly prints the timer information from Workrave as brief plain text, e.g. `M: 4:53/5:00 R: 19:12/55:00`.

-The other format is "json", where the script repeatedly outputs Workrave's timer information in a JSON format that can be used, for example, by [Elkowar's Wacky Widgets](https://elkowar.github.io/eww/).
+The other format is "json", where the script repeatedly outputs Workrave's timer information in a JSON format that can be used, for example, by [Elkowar's Wacky Widgets](https://elkowar.github.io/eww/) or [Sfwbar](https://github.com/LBCrion/sfwbar).
 Each line of output is the string representation of a JSON object with the following keys and values:

 * `"microbreak_enabled"`: A Boolean that indicates if microbreaks are enabled
 * `"microbreak_left_in_seconds"`: An integer indicating the number of seconds left until the microbreak starts